 This is not a richer Copilot Instructions.
 It is a different primitive: structured enforcement against a typed corpus, designed for the property Copilot cannot offer — deterministic recall of decisions that must hold regardless of what the model surfaced this turn.

+Yes — and for most teams that is the recommended setup.
 The dual-stack pattern most teams settle on treats the two tools as complementary layers rather than competing options.

 - Keep Copilot for generation.
 Inline completions, chat, Workspaces, Spaces.
 The generation quality, IDE integration, and team familiarity are all real wins.